thisisjoshu/seek/README.md

 # Seek

 Seek is a simple tool that periodically checks a webpage for specific keywords.
 I was urged to keep checking a website for specific job vacancies and I knew that I would always forget to.
 So I went ahead and wrote a simple script to do the checking for me and subsequently notify me via email if a relevant job vacancy is found or not.
 The live version of *Seek* is hosted on AWS Lambda so you will notice that this repository and the code is tailored to suit Lambda.
+This can be modified to fit any website although some adjustments to the code will be necessary to fit the HTML of the target website.

 ### Prerequisites & Installing